-If you're a caregiver for a family member or friend with atrial fibrillation, a common heart rhythm disorder, you have an important role in helping your loved one manage the condition.
+If you're a caregiver for a family member or friend with atrial fibrillation (Afib), a common heart rhythm disorder, you have an important role in helping your loved one manage the condition.

-Atrial fibrillation can increase the risk of blood clots, which can lead to strokes.
-Your loved one may need to take blood-thinning medications to reduce the risk.
+AFib can increase the risk of blood clots, which can lead to stroke.
+Your loved one may need to take blood-thinning medicines to reduce the risk.

-Your support might help your loved one live a more normal, healthier life.
-But being a caregiver for someone with atrial fibrillation takes time and energy.
+Your support might help your loved one live a healthier life.
+But being a caregiver for someone with atrial fibrillation, or any health condition, takes time and energy.
 Caregiving can disrupt your schedule and cause you stress.
-It's vital that you not neglect your own health.

 - Take care of yourself.
 Eat a heart-healthy diet and stay active to keep yourself healthy.

 - Set aside time for yourself.
 Do something fun, such as watching a comedy movie, going to a park, reading a book, gardening or doing other hobbies you enjoy.

 - Notice signs of depression or stress.
 If you feel depressed or stressed, get professional help right away.